DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/SETUP/Parameters.md

 | **Password**                      | Enter the passoword associated with the Docusign administrator account.     |
 | **Log exception**                 | Select *Yes* to capture the Docusign error messages when they occur.
 The messages will appear on the **Exeptions** page within the Docusign integration. <br> <br> The errors will allow for investiation and resolution by an administrator.      |

+When working within the parameters form, the web services UI will be varied both across environments and across regions.
+The test environments will have a working services connection by connecting to the following:  https://demo.docusign.net/restapi .
+This is regardless of the region of the business.

+When moving to a production environment, you must update your integration to use the right base URL for API calls instead of https://demo.docusign.net/restapi .
+The base URL will vary, depending on the DocuSign account being used.
+Each registered DocuSign user for your application can access one or more accounts.
+Each account has an associated base URL.
+Currently, the production base URLs include: www.docusign.net, na2.docusign.net, eu.docusign.net, etc. Additional base URLs are added regularly.

 ## Updates FastTab